Deepakv1210/Personal-AI-Chatbot/README.md

 ## Overview

-The AI Chat App is a chatbot implementation that pioneers a 30% responsiveness boost with zero-cost implementation and an interactive interface.
-It seamlessly integrates audio, image, and PDF AI models, leveraging the open-source Mistral LLM and Ollama.
+The AI Chat App seamlessly integrates audio, image, and PDF AI models, with zero-cost implementation and an interactive interface, leveraging the open-source Mistral LLM and Ollama.

 ## Features